|

 above 100 dB, the raw numbers would become quite huge if the dB scale wasn't applied.

-(one trillion times greater than 0 dB), so dropping a firearm's report below this
+trillion times greater than 0 dB), so dropping a firearm's report below this number

-number is sometime seen as the Holy Grail of sound suppressors.
-Of course, it isn't
+is sometimes seen as the Holy Grail of sound suppressors.
+Of course, it isn't really

-really all that simple.
-Other factors come into play such as the frequency range
+all that simple.
+Other factors come into play, such as the frequency range involved

-involved and the duration of the sound pressure.
-The latter is of importance because
+and the duration of the sound pressure.
+The latter is of importance because one

 greater duration, regardless of the actual dB reading.
 A 135 dB sound that lasts a